 Carson & Colorado Railroad Depot

-You’ll see the old structure undergoing restoration in preparation for devoting it to public uses, including a new Visitors Center.
+You’ll see the old structure undergoing restoration at the center of town in preparation for devoting it to public uses, including a new Visitors Center.

 Dining Out and Nightlife

 Dayton’s restaurants are surprisingly many and surprisingly good, and there are two small casinos on the east side of town.

 Take the Walking Tour prepared by the Dayton Historical Society; the Museum occupies the first schoolhouse is a good place to begin.
 The Walk takes you past the camel barns (relic of a failed experiment), the Odeon Hall where former President Grant addressed a crowd from the balcony in 1879 and where Marilyn Monroe performed the magnificent Paddleboard scene in her last movie, “The Misfits”.